 3- Open the text file.

-Select file and then save as.
+Select the file and then Save As.

 5- Type index.html Save as type (All Files) and click save.